 - End tax breaks for fossil fuel production

 This proposal has the potential to have a huge impact on investors, especially those with a relatively big investment in the stock or bond markets.
-Capital gains refers to the money an investor makes when he sells an asset – such as shares of a company sold on the stock market — for more than he purchased it for.
+Capital gains refer to the money an investor makes when he sells an asset – such as shares of a company sold on the stock market — for more than he purchased it for.

 Currently, these gains are taxed differently from income, at a rate of either 0%, 15% or 20%, depending on your tax bracket.
-Biden wants to treat these gains just like normal income, meaning any capital gains a person makes in a year will be added to other forms of income such as salary and bonuses, and taxpayers will pay a singlestepped tax bill at a rate based on their total income.
+Biden wants to treat these gains just like normal income, meaning any capital gains a person makes in a year will be added to other forms of income such as salary and bonuses, and taxpayers will pay a single stepped tax bill at a rate based on their total income.
 For people who earn a lot of money in capital gains, this could lead to a big increase in tax payments, but it likely won’t have a huge impact on the average investor, who is unlikely to be making all that much in capital gains each year.

 Biden is proposing to raise the tax rate for corporations based in the U.S. from 21% to 28%.
-That may seem like a big leap, but it is actually still below the 35% corporate tax rate that existed before congress passed a major tax overhaul in 2017.
+That may seem like a big leap, but it is actually still below the 35% corporate tax rate that existed before Congress passed a major tax overhaul in 2017.

 Generally, corporate tax rates don’t have too large an impact on average consumers.
 There is an argument, generally made by anti-tax conservatives, that the increased tax is passed on to consumers in the form of higher prices and labor in the form of wage reductions or layoffs, but there are many opinions on the overall impacts of corporate tax rates.